Hook Story Offer - Formula

 ii.
 Promote “No-risks”

-You may offer a money-back guarantee either for a certain period or if your solution doesn’t work.
+You can offer a money-back guarantee either for a certain period or if your solution doesn’t work.

-For example, “15-day money back guarantee” or “Get 2000 leads in the first 2 weeks or we will give your money back!
+“15-day money back guarantee” or “Get 2000 leads in the first 2 weeks or you will give your money back!“

 This will help reduce the skepticism.